-The Wind-Up Bird Chronicle
+Captivating surrealism: Read The Wind-Up Bird Chronicle

 Easily the west’s most beloved Japanese writer, Murakami has a bingo sheet (hello, Grant Snyder fans) of tropes that he whips out when writing a new book.
 They reliably create, each and every time, a surreal and captivating adventure story about talking cats, lost woman, and gateways to another world.

 But the important thing is that The Wind-Up Bird Chronicle is a fun, intriguing, strange, and wonderful romp through a surreal landscape filled with hateful people and led by a plot that really tugs at you to keep reading.
 Happy reading this book certainly is.

 Read More: Our guide to reading Murakami

 A Side-splitting travel memoir: Notes from a Small Island

 Here is how you enjoy reading from the very first sentence (in fact, pro tip: don’t skip the intro; it’s the funniest part).
 For those uninitiated, Bill Bryson is an American writer who has lived in the UK for, I think, decades.

 If you’re British, you’ll see parts of yourself in the people he meets that you’ve never even considered.
 If you’re not, he’ll make us seem like the strangest bunch of happy and angry beasts.

 This book is a laugh a second, and it really does a lot to highlight the invisible beauty of the British landscape and its people.
 I read this book when I was living in China and it made me homesick for the first time.

 Read more: 10 Travel Books to Explore the World

 Need a gripping dystopian novel?
+Read The Hunger Games